-Antigua and Barbuda does not develop or implement coordination mechanisms to support the development or implementation of demand reduction programs, allowing for the participation of and coordination with civil society and other stakeholders.
+Dominica develops and implements coordination mechanisms to support the development and implementation of demand reduction programs, allowing for the participation of and coordination with civil society and other stakeholders.

 Priority Action 1.5: Promote national prevention, treatment, care, recovery, rehabilitation, and social integration measures and programs, with a comprehensive and balanced drug demand reduction approach and, in that regard, promote nationally recognized standards by member states on drug use preventions and/or the "International Standards on Drug Use Prevention," and the "International Standards for the Treatment of Drug Use Disorders," both developed jointly by the World Health Organization (WHO) and United Nations Office on Drugs and Crime (UNODC).